 The enemy within is the Constitutional Reform Group – CRG.
 Booth’s remarks come as the campaign group gears up for a summer launch to create a new Act of Union to change the UK into a federal structure, where each of the four parts control all power, but then decide to give power back to the centre at Whitehall and Westminster.

-If the legislation were ever to pass successfully through Westminster, it would, before getting royal assent, be put to people in a referendum.
-Yes one of those things that we are told is only a ‘once in a lifetime’ occurrence and cause instability.
+And the weakness is?
 Each of the four parts of the UK must back the proposal or it falls.
 At least, that’s what we are told at this stage.

 David Burnside, the former Northern Irish MP, a top blowhard in the CRG, believes creating a new Act of Union is “the only way to stop the drive towards Scottish independence” by creating a federal system.
 [My emphasis.]
 Well, he’s speaks honestly.